pablozunigac/data-ops-blueprint/README.md

 ## Quick Start

-This project is built to eliminate environment contamination and "it works on my machine" bottlenecks.
+This project is built to eliminate environment contamination and _it works on my machine_ bottlenecks.
 To automatically initialize and isolate both the Python virtual environments and the R dependencies, execute the following command in your terminal:

 ```bash
 make init